PM4-FS25-DungeonCrawl/DungeonCrawl/README.md

 regular C naming conventions

-# Scrum people
-Jil & Nino

-# Manual
-Lucien

-# Decision Record
+# 🟧 Decision Record 🟧
-## Why write the game in C?
+## 🟠 Why write the game in C? 🟠
 We decided to use C because not being able to rely on objects and built-in features of modern programming languages was an interesting challenge.

 Having to use pointers and structs instead of objects led to a lot of challenges, but it was an interesting learning opportunity nonetheless.
 That being said, in the future we would rather use a modern object-oriented language like Go for a project like this.

-## Why use SQL for saving gamestates?
+## 🟠 Why use SQL for saving gamestates? 🟠
 Primarily just because we wanted to use SQL, but also because saving the gamestate in a .txt or something similar would make it very easy for the player to manipulate their game.

 Using SQL was definitely more time-consuming and required more effort than a simpler solution, but we think it was worth it.

-## Why use property files for localization?
+## 🟠 Why use property files for localization? 🟠
 Initially, we used SQL for localization as well but later decided to switch to property files for a number of reasons:
 - Localization took way too long to load.
 - It was difficult to quickly add new text.
 Property files provided a much simpler solution that was both faster to expand and easier to integrate into our program.

-## Why use notcurses?
+## 🟠 Why use notcurses? 🟠
 Because notcurses is one of the best and most-used terminal I/O libraries for C. We started with the library termbox but later switched to notcurses because termbox has no Windows support and is very limited in functionality.

-# Definition of Done
+# 🟨 Definition of Done 🟨
 - code runs and does what it is supposed to do
 - code is reviewed
 - has positive and negative unit tests